-Although the space is not large and the environment is not very comfortable, it is a place to catch one's breath amidst fatigue, bringing people closer together after a long separation.
+Although the space is small and the environment is not very comfortable, it is a place to catch one's breath amid fatigue, making people feel closer in spirit after a long separation.
+The Japanese garden landscape and mixed-style interior create a comfortable and unique space.

 Although I have been to the Veterans General Hospital many times, it was the first time I noticed that there is a Starbucks inside the grounds.
 The whole Starbucks space is not large, and while the environment is clean, it is not particularly comfortable.
 However, it serves as a place for medical staff and families to take a short break during their tiring moments and to replenish their caffeine levels to cope with the work that follows.